 Keep in mind that each color has a psychological value.
-Think about how those colors make you feel- they can influence any feeling from tranquility to rage.
-So when trying to create peace and harmony in your home, choose your colors wisely.
-Some colors in large amounts will have just the opposite affect on you and your loved ones’ moods.
+Think about how certain colors make you feel; they can influence any emotion, from tranquility to rage.
+To create peace and harmony in your home, choose your colors wisely; some colors in large amounts might have the opposite effect on you and your loved ones.

 What mood do you want to create?
 Which colors will help you achieve that mood?